2captcha/2captcha-python/README.md

 ### send / get_result
 These methods can be used for manual captcha submission and answer polling.
-The `send()` method supports sending any captcha type, to specify the captcha type you must send value `method` manually, for example `method='hcaptcha'` for solving hCapthca.
+The `send()` method supports sending any captcha type, to specify the captcha type you must send value `method` manually, for example `method='recaptcha'` for solving reCaptcha.
 You can find the value of the `method` parameter in the [API documentation](https://2captcha.com/2captcha-api).

 Example for solving Normal captcha manually: